ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

 If your operating system supports process isolation and pinning, we suggest you use them.
 What you want to do is set your operating system and all "non-essential" programs to share 1, perhaps 2 CPUs; this frees up all your remaining CPUs for use by your Pony program.

-On Linux, you'll want to use [cset](https://rt.wiki.kernel.org/index.php/Cpuset_Management_Utility/tutorial) to isolate your Pony programs and then use [numactl](https://linux.die.net/man/8/numactl) or [taskset](https://linux.die.net/man/1/taskset) to pin it to specific cpus.
+On Linux, you'll want to use [cset](https://rt.wiki.kernel.org/index.php/Cpuset_Management_Utility/tutorial) to isolate your Pony programs and then use [numactl](https://linux.die.net/man/8/numactl) or [taskset](https://linux.die.net/man/1/taskset) to pin it to specific CPUs.
 Let's have a look at an example:

 ```bash
 sudo cset proc -s user -e numactl -- -C 1-4,17 chrt -f 80 \